ghoomfrog/silili/README.md

 *anta kuwa?* — Who are you?

-*timi kuwa jasa?* — What time is good?
+*timi kuwa nama?* — What time is good?

 ### Context Phrases

 *ja* introduces context for the next phrase.
 The context can be a topic, subject, condition or whatever.

-*iti ja ani jasa?* — Speaking of food, is this good?
+*iti ja ani nama?* — Speaking of food, is this good?

 *ana ja kiwi iti.* — I ate the bird.

-*iti jasa ja anta jasa.* — If the food is good, you're good.
+*iti nama ja anta nama.* — If the food is good, you're good.

 ### Requests and Commands